Mfarzana/docker-learning/day3_Dockerfile/README.md

 ## Goals
 Create Dockerfile and build  Docker images from Dockerfile.
+ Workflow
+- Create Dockerfile
+- Build a Docker image from Dockerfile
-Docker builds images automatically by reading the instructions from a `Dockerfile`
+- now you can use this image to start containers with the docker run command Docker builds images automatically by reading the instructions from a `Dockerfile`